CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#fdstat.fs_rights_inheriting" name="fdstat.fs_rights_inheriting"></a><code>[\_\_wasi\_rights\_t](#rights) <strong>fs\_rights\_inheriting</strong></code>

-    Maximum set of rights that can be installed on new file descriptors that are created through this file descriptor, e.g., through [`__wasi_path_open()`](#path_open).
+    Maximum set of rights that may be installed on new file descriptors that are created through this file descriptor, e.g., through [`__wasi_path_open()`](#path_open).